austingebauer/devise/README.md

 # Configuration Features
 [params]
-  header_title = "Your Name"                 # Your header title
-  header_subtitle = "Your Creative Subtitle" # Your header subtitle
-  home_image = "/images/avatar.png"          # Path to header image starting from the static directory
+  description = "Your meta description"      # Your meta description of the site header_title = "Your Name"                 # Your header title header_subtitle = "Your Creative Subtitle" # Your header subtitle home_image = "/images/avatar.png"          # Path to header image starting from the static directory